How to respond when members of the reserve forces are called out for military service

 Click on any of the hyperlinks to go to more detailed guidance below.

-- Be aware that it is an offence to dismiss an employee because he or she has been, or is likely to be, called out for military service.
+- Be aware that it is an offence to dismiss an employee because they have been, or are likely to be, called out for military service.

 - While you cannot refuse to permit an employee who has been called out for military service to go, be aware that you may apply for an exemption, deferral or revocation of mobilisation if the employee's absence is likely to result in serious harm to the business.